 Unfortunately, many grouted and tiled flooring systems have creases, seams, and numerous places where the liquids and food particles can get stuck, inviting microbial proliferation.
 Once these substances get absorbed and embedded under and into the floor surface, it can become nearly impossible to eradicate mold and hidden germs, along with the development of telltale, unpleasant odors.

 Cleanability vs. Slip resistance

 Cooking oils, water spillage, and other liquids are frequent occurrences in commercial kitchens that create potential fall-and-slip hazards.
-While various types of floors on the market claim to have tout slip-resistance surfaces, just a few offer slip-inhibiting fully customized properties.
+At the same time, various types of floors on the market claim to have tout slip-resistance surfaces; just a few offer slip-inhibiting fully customized properties.

-Floor maintenance routines may differ greatly from one facility to the other for many reasons.
-It is based on the typical ingredients that might end up on the floors along with preferred cleaning techniques and products.
-Flooring can be installed with customized slip resistance that helps commercial kitchen managers to select the perfect balance between good traction and the ability to clean their floor well.
-Following their preferred method, whether pressure washer, steam cleaner, automatic scrubber, or bucket and mop.
+Floor maintenance routines may differ significantly from one facility to another for many reasons.
+It is based on the typical ingredients that might end up on the floors, along with preferred cleaning techniques and products.
+Flooring can be installed with customized slip resistance that helps commercial kitchen managers to select the perfect balance between good traction and the ability to clean their floor well, following their preferred method, whether pressure washer, steam cleaner, automatic scrubber, or bucket and mop.

 Strength and chemical resistance

 The commercial kitchen must withstand exposure to a wide varying range of substances.
 Broilers, fryers, and ovens can spew grease and hot oil onto the floor; pots of boiling liquids get spilled.
 Granular ingredients such as spices, salt, sugar, and whole-grain flour can serve as abrasives on the floor surface undercard and foot traffic.
 Knives, pans, dishes, and other kitchen equipment can be dropped onto the floor De-greasers, solvents, and harsh detergents may be ‘scrubbed in’ during daily cleaning.